The Tanah: Proverbs

 We’ve already seen the extent to which ICE will terrorize people in the Latin American community on the pretext that they’re illegals, kidnapping them, separating children from their parents in cages, then deporting them.
 Venezuelans have been sent to CECOT in El Salvador; others have been sent to “Alligator Alcatraz,” places that are actually concentration camps (more on that below), where they’ve suffered all kinds of abuses.
 These cops often nab them at night, too.

 We’ve known for ages about police brutality and the killing of blacks, often with impunity.
-Note that none of this started under Trump, whom liberals like to blame for everything while ignoring the sins of their favourted presidents: the Obama and Biden administrations presided over a lot of this kind of brutality, as well as the ICE deportations.
+Note that none of this started under Trump, whom liberals like to blame for everything while ignoring the sins of their favoured presidents: the Obama and Biden administrations presided over a lot of this kind of brutality, as well as the ICE deportations.
 Fascism has been building and growing in the West for a long time.

 Things have taken a recent turn for the worse under the second Trump administration, with Pam Bondi announcing that law enforcement officials are to investigate Antifa and other supposed domestic terrorist groups.
 This will be nothing less than a crackdown on leftist groups perceived as a threat to the American capitalist government.
 Note that ‘Antifa’ just means antifascist, which should be deemed a perfectly reasonable stance to have, especially in our increasingly fascist world.
 So criminalizing an ‘organization’ not clearly defined as such should tell you what kind of a government the US really has.
 Now, let’s talk about those…